o3de/community/sigs/docs/sig-issues-triage-guide.md

 Labels
 ======

-Github uses labels to categorize issues.
+GitHub uses labels to categorize issues.
 Only a subset of the labels in the O3DE repo are used during triage, as indicated in the "Process" section below.
 A full list of labels, and their definitions, can be found [here](https://github.com/o3de/o3de/labels).

 Process
 =======